Study in Canberra

 Canberra’s universities have slightly different roles.
 ANU is a prestigious university with a strong research focus and large post-graduate program (which is popular with interstate and study abroad students).
 The University of Canberra is more teaching focused and satisfies local demand for university places.

-The universities are fairly small by Australian standards, with a combined enrolment around 35,000.
-For both universities, around a quarter of students are international students.
+The universities are fairly small by Australian standards, with a combined enrolment around 43,000.
+International students make up around 40% of ANU enrolments, and just over 20% for UC.

 ANU is among Australia’s top-ranked universities.
-It has an oustanding research reputation, is rated highly by students, and its graduates do well in terms of getting jobs or doing further study.
+It has an outstanding research reputation, is rated highly by students, and its graduates succeed in securing jobs or pursuing further study.

 The University of Canberra gets high ratings for teaching quality.
 It offers courses in 6 main areas: Applied Science; Health; Art and Design; Business, Government and Law; Education; and Information Sciences and Engineering.
 Its campus is about a 10-minute drive from the city centre – near to Belconnen, one of Canberra’s major urban centres.